 With Parallels Desktop, you can choose how to use your Boot Camp Windows XP (or later) operating system: to boot in it natively (via Boot Camp) or in a virtual machine (via Parallels Desktop).
 A Boot Camp Windows partition can be used as a bootable disk or as a data disk in Parallels virtual machines.
-For detailed information, see Using the Boot Camp Partition in a Virtual Machine (p.
-27).
+For detailed information, see Use Boot Camp with Parallels Desktop (p.
+28).